benchristian88/CatWheel/README.md

 [Getting Started with ESP Home](https://esphome.io/guides/getting_started_hassio.html) Get ESPHome Installed, plug in your device via a usb cable, and follow the instructions to initialize the ESP board.
 Once that is done you are ready to create your sensors.

+### How it works
+The key feature we are using here is the Pulse Meter, that counts every time the wheel goes around, with a magnet attached to the wheel, going past the Hall Sensor.
+This time between pulses is then able to be determined and that tells us how fast the wheel is going.
+To work that out though, we need to figure out how big your wheel is, and create a multiplier in the ESPHome code to convert pulses to Speed.
+We have added an Excel Spreadsheet to the resposity to calculate these for you.

+My wheel is 120cm wide, so I would put 60cm into the calculator, which would give me a mutiplier of 0.23.
+I added two magnets to my wheel so I divided the mutliplier by two.
+Hence the code below shows 0.114.

+You need to workout the multiplier for the Total distance.

+I also added another sensor that gives a Yes or No to there being activity.  eg. it shows Yes when the wheel is in use.
+I found this easier to use for Automations.

 ### ESP Sensors

 ```